Have you found plagiarism or cheating in your assessments?

 - using electronic devices to obtain information during a test or examination,

 - working with others when it is no permitted,

 - stealing other student’s assignments, and

 - copying or otherwise obtaining information that is not a student’s own work.

 You can make a formal complaint in writing.
 This is sent to the Academic Integrity Advisor.
 A copy of the complaint is given to the student.

 Anyone is able to make a complaint of misconduct about a student.

-Complaints of cheating must detail the circumstances and be accompanied by all relevant information.
 Please have a look at the guidelines for the Complaint Process for Plagiarism and Cheating for further information.